Sharon Riley

-Sharon Riley (born November 7, 1946) is a Puerto Rican actress and singer, who has been featured in several telenovelas on Puerto Rican television.
+Sharon Riley Rexach (born November 7, 1946) is a Puerto Rican actress and singer, who has been featured in several telenovelas on Puerto Rican television.

 Early life

-Riley was born in 1946, the daughter of United States Army officer William Riley and of the legendary singer, poet and composer Sylvia Rexach.
+Riley was born on Santurce in 1946, the daughter of American United States Army officer William Riley and of the legendary Puerto Rican singer, poet and composer Sylvia Rexach.

 Riley did not have a happy home life: she remembers how, as a child, many times she had to call the police, allegedly due to her father's violence towards her famous mother.
 Due in part to the lax domestic violence laws of the time, he wasn't arrested.
 She was traumatized by her dad's alleged actions towards her mom.

 She gained initial fame as a child star, when as a seven-year-old in 1954, she was hired to play an orphan in one of the first major Puerto Rican television sitcom hits, "La Taverna India", where Riley acted alongside Ramón Rivero, "Diplo".
 She played "Diplo"s unofficially adopted daughter, whom he had to hide from an orphanage official every time the official came to the tavern to look for the little girl.

 Early in Riley's teenagerhood, her mom died of cancer; this caused Riley's aunts to send her to a Franciscan nuns' internship in Buffalo, New York, from which she returned to Puerto Rico late in the 1960s, to study drama at the University of Puerto Rico under teacher, the also legendary playwright Dean Zayas.